 25.3 Employees involved in maintenance repair or similar work shall be allowed ten (10) minutes to store tools and wash up.

-25.4 Regular operators of equipment and/or crews shall not be replaced by foremen, mechanics, those above the rank of foreman and other operators, for the purpose of overtime unless the regular operator or crews voluntarily decline such work; in which case other regular operators or crews shall be given the first opportunity to perform such work.
+25.4 Regular operators of equipment and/or crews shall not be replaced by forepersons, mechanics, those above the rank of foreperson and other operators, for the purpose of overtime unless the regular operator or crews voluntarily decline such work; in which case other regular operators or crews shall be given the first opportunity to perform such work.

 25.5 Employees required to work under air pressure shall be governed by the time limits in the Caissons Act and shall receive not less than a full eight (8) hours pay in addition to such other pressure bonus which is in effect.